pact-foundation/pact-jvm/consumer/junit5/README.md

 By default, when the pact file is written, it will be merged with any existing pact file.
 To force the file to be overwritten, set the Java system property `pact.writer.overwrite` to `true`.

-## Unsupported

-The current implementation does not support tests with multiple providers.
-This will be added in a later release.

 # Having values injected from provider state callbacks

 You can have values from the provider state callbacks be injected into most places (paths, query parameters, headers,